Near Santa Paula in Ventura County, California — The American West (Pacific Coastal)

 Sycamore Tree

-Erected 1961 by California State Parks Commission in cooperation with the Ventura County Historical Society, El Aliso Parlor No. 314, Santa Paula and Poinsettia Parlor No. 318, Ventura, Native Daughters of the Golden West.
+Erected 1961 by California State Parks Commission, Ventura County Historical Society, and El Aliso Parlor No. 314/Santa Paula and Poinsettia Parlor No. 318 Ventura - Native Daughters of the Golden West.
 (Marker Number 756.)

 Topics and series.
 This historical marker is listed in this topic list: Landmarks.
 In addition, it is included in the California Historical Landmarks, the Historic Trees, and the Native Sons/Daughters of the Golden West series lists.
 A significant historical year for this entry is 1846.

 More about this marker.
 The plaque is missing.
-Two street signs are still there - One on each side of the highway.
+California Landmark street signs are still there, one on each side of the highway.

 Credits.
-This page was last revised on March 6, 2024.
+This page was last revised on June 5, 2026.
 It was originally submitted on December 28, 2011, by Michael Kindig of Elk Grove, California.
-This page has been viewed 2,837 times since then and 126 times this year.
+This page has been viewed 4,881 times since then and 271 times this year.
 Last updated on March 13, 2018, by Craig Baker of Sylmar, California.
 Photos: 1. submitted on July 30, 2018, by Craig Baker of Sylmar, California.
 2, 3. submitted on December 28, 2011, by Michael Kindig of Elk Grove, California.
-4, 5. submitted on March 13, 2018, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.
+4. submitted on March 13, 2018, by Craig Baker of Sylmar, California.
+5. submitted on April 5, 2026, by Craig Baker of Sylmar, California.
+6. submitted on March 13, 2018, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.